ircdocs/modern-irc/index.md

 Sent to the client to redirect it to another server.
 The `<info>` text varies between server software and reasons for the redirection.

+Because this numeric does not specify whether to enable SSL and is not interpreted correctly by all clients, it is recommended that this not be used.

 This numeric is also known as `RPL_REDIR` by some software.

 ### `ERR_NOPRIVS (723)`